 How Anna Ivanovna Became “Ivanna The Terrible”

-Anna Ivanovna was born in 1693 to Ivan V who, though he was a Tsar, didn’t really have any power.
+Anna Ivanovna was born on February 7, 1693, to Ivan V who, though he was a Tsar, didn’t really have any power.

 Mentally incapacitated and called “Ivan the Ignorant” for the many hours he sat in utter stillness, Ivan only performed ceremonial duties while the real power rested with his younger half brother, Peter I, better known as Peter the Great.